On the Uniqueness of Kantorovich Potentials: Introduction

 \section{Introduction}

 Optimal transport theory addresses the question how mass can be moved from a source to a target distribution in the most cost-efficient way.
-While the history of this mathematical quest is long and rich, dating back to \cite{monge} and then \cite{kantorovich}, who framed the theory in its modern formulation, it has drawn an enormous amount of attention in the past decades.
-In-depth monographs cover analytical, probabilistic, and geometric \parencite{rachev1998massI,villani2008optimal,santambrogio2015optimal,ambrosio2021lectures,figalli2021an} as well as computational \parencite{peyre2019computational} and statistical \parencite{panaretos2020invitation} perspectives, while countless applications span from economics \parencite{galichon2016optimal} and biology \parencite{Schiebinger19,tameling2021colocalization} to machine learning \parencite{arjovsky2017wasserstein}.
+While the history of this mathematical quest is long and rich, dating back to \textcite{monge} and then \textcite{kantorovich}, who framed the theory in its modern formulation, it has drawn an enormous amount of attention in the past decades.
+In-depth monographs cover analytical, probabilistic, and geometric \parencite{rachev1998massI,villani2008optimal,santambrogio2015optimal,ambrosio2021lectures,figalli2021an} as well as computational \parencite{peyre2019computational} and statistical \parencite{panaretos2020invitation} perspectives, while countless applications span from economics \parencite{galichon2016optimal} and biology \parencite{Schiebinger19,tameling2021colocalization, naas2024multimatch} to machine learning (see \cite{montesuma2023recent} for a survey).

 For given probability distributions $\mu\in\PC(\X)$ and $\nu\in\PC(\Y)$ on measurable spaces $X$ and $Y$, the optimal transport problem is to find the minimal transportation cost

 where $f^c$, the \emph{$c$-transform} of $f$, denotes the largest function satisfying $f(x) + f^c(y) \le c(x, y)$ for all $x\in\X$ and $y\in\Y$.
 Specific optimizers $f$ for the dual problem -- namely, those which can be written as the $c$-transform of a function $g$ on $\Y$ -- are called \emph{Kantorovich potentials}, which exist under mild conditions \parencite[Theorem~5.10]{villani2008optimal}.